yifanzhang-pro/Revisiting-SVRPG-LLM-RL/README.md

 ## 5. Normalized KL Formulations

-For completeness, the repository also supports normalized KL objectives suitable for standard RLHF workflows.
+For completeness, the repository also supports normalized KL objectives, which are suitable for standard RLHF workflows.

 | Regularization | Surrogate Loss (sampling $x\sim \pi_{\mathrm{old}}$) |
 | :--- | :--- |